 In 2014, the Alliance identified the need to access vital local rural data and information to better inform our work.
 The Alliance initiated the creation of the Bruce Grey Data and Information Sharing Collaborative known as BGDISC .
 BGDISC is a collective of not-for-profit, social service, government, health and education organizations which includes Alliance and Healthy Communities Partnership members.

 See the BGDISC Open Data Portal to access local rural data and information impacting our local communities.

 Together we strengthen linkages and integrate planning with other Grey Bruce networks and groups.

 Working together to improve the lives of children living in poverty, the Alliance has supported a “community of practice” of the ‘Bridges Out of Poverty’© approach.
 Since 2008, the Alliance has facilitated the certification of trainers across more than 25 agencies and held Annual Poverty Forums to engage all sectors – social services, education, business, health, policy makers and poverty advocates - to apply the Bridges approach in Grey Bruce.
 We have supported people with lived experience to graduate from the Getting Ahead program and to be advocates in our community.

 In partnership with the United Way of Bruce Grey the Alliance supports the Coordination of the Bruce Grey Poverty Task Force.
-The Task Force consists of over 22 core members and 10 associate members.
-The Task Force is enriched by the participation of its Community Voices group – made up of people with lived experience - and 4 Action Groups focused on: housing, income security, transportation, food security, health equity and Bridges Out of Poverty programming.
+The Task Force consists of over 54 social agencies and community members.
+The Task Force is enriched by the participation of its Community Voices group – made up of people with lived experience - and 6 Action Groups focused on: housing, income security, transportation, food security, health equity and Bridges Out of Poverty programming.